Document-oriented database

-A document-oriented database, or document store, is a computer program and data storage system designed for storing, retrieving and managing document-oriented information, also known as semi-structured data.
+A document-oriented database, or document store, is a computer program and data storage system designed for storing, retrieving, and managing document-oriented information, also known as semi-structured data.

-Document-oriented databases are one of the main categories of NoSQL databases, and the popularity of the term "document-oriented database" has grown with the use of the term NoSQL itself.
-XML databases are a subclass of document-oriented databases that are optimized to work with XML documents.
-Graph databases are similar, but add another layer, the relationship, which allows them to link documents for rapid traversal.
+Document-oriented databases are one of the main categories of NoSQL databases, and the popularity of the term "document-oriented database" has grown alongside the adoption of NoSQL itself.
+XML databases are a subclass of document-oriented databases optimized for XML documents.
+Graph databases are similar in the way they store the raw data, but add another layer, the relationship, which allows them to link documents for rapid traversal.

-Document-oriented databases are inherently a subclass of the key-value store, another NoSQL database concept.
-The difference lies in the way the data is processed; in a key-value store, the data is considered to be inherently opaque to the database, whereas a document-oriented system relies on internal structure in the document in order to extract metadata that the database engine uses for further optimization.
-Although the difference is often negligible due to tools in the systems, (Note: To the point that document-oriented and key-value systems can often be interchanged in operation.) conceptually the document-store is designed to offer a richer experience with modern programming techniques.
+Document-oriented databases are conceptually an extension of the key–value store, another type of NoSQL database.
+In key-value stores, data is treated as opaque by the database, whereas document-oriented systems exploit the internal structure of documents to extract metadata and optimize storage and queries.
+Although in practice the distinction can be minimal due to modern tooling, document stores are designed to provide a richer programming experience with modern programming techniques.

-Document databases (Note: And key-value stores in general.) contrast strongly with the traditional relational database (RDB).
-Relational databases generally store data in separate tables that are defined by the programmer, and a single object may be spread across several tables.
-Document databases store all information for a given object in a single instance in the database, and every stored object can be different from every other.
-This eliminates the need for object-relational mapping while loading data into the database.
+Document databases differ significantly from traditional relational databases (RDBs).
+Relational databases store data in predefined tables, often requiring an object to be split across multiple tables.
+In contrast, document databases store all information for a given object in a single document, with each document potentially having a unique structure.
+This design eliminates the need for object-relational mapping when loading data into the database.

 Documents

 The central concept of a document-oriented database is the notion of a document.
-While each document-oriented database implementation differs on the details of this definition, in general, they all assume documents encapsulate and encode data (or information) in some standard format or encoding.
-Encodings in use include XML, YAML, JSON, as well as binary forms like BSON.
+Although implementations vary in their specific definitions, document-oriented databases generally treat documents as self-contained units that encapsulate and encode data in a standardized format.
+Common encoding formats include XML, YAML, JSON, as well as binary representations such as BSON.

-Documents in a document store are roughly equivalent to the programming concept of an object.
-They are not required to adhere to a standard schema, nor will they have all the same sections, slots, parts or keys.
-Generally, programs using objects have many different types of objects, and those objects often have many optional fields.
-Every object, even those of the same class, can look very different.
-Document stores are similar in that they allow different types of documents in a single store, allow the fields within them to be optional, and often allow them to be encoded using different encoding systems.
-For example, the following is a document, encoded in JSON:
+Documents in a document store are equivalent to the programming concept of an object.
+They are not required to adhere to a fixed schema, and documents within the same collection may contain different fields or structures.
+Fields may be optional, and documents of the same logical type may differ in composition.
+For example, the following illustrates a document encoded in JSON: